 When discussing your financial need, know the exact cost of your program and explain that you are committed to this experience and plan to pay a certain amount from money you have saved or earned.
 The remainder is what you need from other sources.
 Describe exactly what kind and how much support you need.
 Donations made in your name through a local 4-H club or county Sr. Leaders Association are tax-deductible for the giver.
 Be sure to take an international program brochure and other 4-H information with you when asking for donations.
-Your agent can provide you with materials upon request.
+Your local 4-H educator and WI 4-H staff can provide you with materials upon request.